 Peer-reviewed publications:

-We study the emotional effects of refraining from emotional hedging during the 2018 FIFA World Cup, finding that England supporters' reluctance to hedge against the team's success led to decreased happiness after losses without a compensatory increase after wins, suggesting a tendency to overestimate the cost of betting against their social identity while underestimating the emotional impact of unsuccessful bets on their favorite team.
+We study the emotional effects of refraining from emotional hedging during the 2018 FIFA World Cup, and find that England supporters' reluctance to hedge against the team's success led to decreased happiness after losses without a compensatory increase after wins, suggesting a tendency to overestimate the cost of betting against their social identity while underestimating the emotional impact of unsuccessful bets on their favorite team.

 Working Papers: